-10% of offline MSMEs reported that needing more knowledge was the most challenging difficulty they faced in using digital tools

-When asked what was their most challenging difficulty using digital tools, responses were coded to fit 18 options.
+12% of online MSMEs reported that poor or no internet connectivity was the most challenging difficulty their business faced in using digital tools xxxiii When asked what was their most challenging difficulty using digital tools, responses were coded to fit 18 options.
 The options displayed in this figure correspond to those displayed in the prior graph where most common difficulties are displayed.
 Options: need more knowledge or know-how; poor or no internet connectivity; it is too expensive or the costs are too high; difficult to access a mobile phone, tablet, or computer; do not have consistent access to electricity; customers do not use them; suppliers do not use them; they are not relevant to this business or do not see a need for them; do not trust digital transactions, fear of information being stolen; hard to comply with legal requirements such as digital security and consumer protection standards; not enough relevant posts, articles, pictures or videos in my local language; fear of accessing inappropriate or offensive posts, articles, pictures or videos; digital tools were not effective or did not work; nothing prevents this business from using the internet, social media, or digital tools; other; don't know; refused.